tomayac/blogccasion/posts/2019/2019-04-03_what-does-dark-modes-color-scheme-actually-do.md

 ---
 layout: layouts/post.njk
-title: "What Does Dark Mode’s “color-scheme” Actually Do? 🤔"
+title: 'What Does Dark Mode’s “color-scheme” Actually Do? 🤔'
-description: "This is actually talking about a new meta tag <meta name=\"color-scheme\"> and a CSS property color-scheme that were both proposed in a CSS WG GitHub issue (under the old name supported-color-schemes)…"
+description: 'This is actually talking about a new meta tag <meta name="color-scheme"> and a CSS property color-scheme that were both proposed in a CSS WG GitHub issue (under the old name supported-color-schemes)…'
-date: "2019-04-03T10:36:26.499Z"
+date: '2019-04-03T10:36:26.499Z'
 permalink: 2019/04/03/what-does-dark-modes-color-scheme-actually-do/index.html
 tags:
   - Technical
 ---

 The [Release Notes of Safari Technology Preview 71](https://webkit.org/blog/8517/release-notes-for-safari-technology-preview-71/) mentioned two new dark mode features:

 > • Added experimental support for a `supported-color-schemes` CSS property ([r238001](https://trac.webkit.org/changeset/238001/webkit/)).